 And here's the X-plane video:

 Well, there is a lot to consider apart from the ability of X-plane to display nice New Zealand scenery, but initially I am very pleased with X-plane -- this flight was a good example of perception of scale, and immersion -- X-plane handles these well, and even the lack of 'atmosphere' compared to Prepar3d doesn't really detract from the realism as much as I thought it would.
 Sure, even with HDR turned on, the X-plane visuals are not very punchy, but the way the light and shade works is very effective.
 Still some frustrating bits which mean that I need to go back to learning a sim from the beginning.
-For example, there is sometimes a white line which obviously delineates the photoscenery tiles, where in Prepar3d, there are no tiles.
+For example, there is sometimes a white line which obviously delineates the photoscenery tiles, whereas in Prepar3d, there are no tiles.
 I took off 'blind' at Mount Cook, as the runway suddenly broke into weird graphic anomalies, which disappeared when I lifted off.

 So, what do you think of X-plane photoscenery?